Trophy Presentation

 1980s Pioneer of a New Concept in Racing Partnerships

-Barry Irwin and Jeff Siegel, great friends since meeting in the press box in 1970, in the ensuing years owned horses together and shared a mutual interest in scouting for runners with a future.
+Prized Barry Irwin and Jeff Siegel, great friends since meeting in the press box in 1970, in the ensuing years owned horses together and shared a mutual interest in scouting for runners with a future.

 In the winter of 1987, as introduction of simulcasting held out a promise of increased purses, Irwin and Siegel became the prime founders of Clover Racing Stables.
 Luck was with the venture from the beginning, as the first horse to wear the black silks with green clovers was Political Ambition.